 PS4 Paleozoic Devonian cabonates which remain frontier exploration, gas shows present in penetrations beneath the Meskala field with one well testing gas.

 Essaouira Basin history

-Historically, 84 wells have been drilled in the Essaouira basin with PS2 and PS3 having the highest discovery ratio.
+Historically, 84 wells have been drilled in the Essaouira basin with discoveries in the lower liassic and triassic having the highest discovery ratio.
 Additionally, 7000 km of seismic have been acquired since the late 1950s.

 1950s and 1960s